can I feed my angelfish vegetables?

 Can Angelfish Eat Spinach?

 Spinach is a good source of plant-based protein, which angelfish need.
-It’s also one of the most nutritionally-rich vegetables, making it a good option for your angelfish.
+It’s also one of the most nutritious vegetables, making it a good option for the angelfish.
 As well as protein, spinach is a source of:

-Fresh spinach is suitable, but be careful of some frozen varieties, as they sometimes contain salt and other additives.
-Check the ingredients list properly to ensure the spinach you choose is suitable for your angelfish.
+Fresh spinach is suitable, but be wary of some frozen varieties, as they contain salt and other additives.
+Check the ingredients list properly to ensure the spinach suits the angelfish.

 Can Angelfish Eat Wild Vegetables?